marafathussain/ML_book_easy/chapters/chapter1.md

 - **Multimodal models** process text, images, video, and audio together
 - **AI in science**: Accelerating drug discovery, materials science, climate modeling
 - **Edge AI**: Running sophisticated models on smartphones and embedded devices
-- **AI for biology**: Transforming genomics, proteomics, medical diagnosis
+- **AI for biology**: Transforming genomics, proteomics, and medical diagnosis

 **Are we in another bubble?**